15 Young Adult Enemies To Lovers Books You Must Read

 14. Talon (Ashes & Embers)

-It is a part of the Ashes of Ember series.
+This is a part of the Ashes of Ember series.
 However, you do not have to read this whole series to read this book.
 It can 100 percent be read as a stand-alone, so keep that in mind.
-This book follows two people who end up being a part of a social experiment where they list things about themselves.
-Then they get paired with somebody to get married.
+This book follows two people who end up participating in a social experiment where they list things about themselves.
+Then, they get paired with somebody to get married.

 It’s a bunch of psychologists taking notes and seeing their interactions.
 So, it’s for an experiment.
-They don’t have anything in common, and they do not get along at all whatsoever.
-It’s not necessarily the enemies to lovers where they’re mean to each other, but there’s no romance happening until a little bit later into the book.
-So for that reason, it falls under the enemies to lovers trope.
+They don’t have anything in common, and they do not get along.
+It’s not necessarily the enemies to lovers where they’re mean to each other, but there’s no romance happening until a little later in the book.
+So, for that reason, it falls under the enemies-to-lovers trope.

 Talon